alexshires/alexshires.github.io/cv.md

 permalink: /cv2/
 ---

-My CV can be found [here](http://ashires.web.cern.ch/ashires/alexander-shires-cv.pdf).
+My CV can be found [here]

-My comprehensive academic CV can be found [here](http://ashires.web.cern.ch/ashires/alexander-shires-cv-physics.pdf).
+My comprehensive academic CV can be found [here]